 A hybrid solar eclipse explained

 “A hybrid eclipse is one which is annular when the path first touches the Earth, and/or leaves the Earth, but which becomes total for a period in-between,” says Australian astronomer Dave Herald.
 So how come it becomes total?
 “The shadow of totality is a cone,” he says.
 “For a total eclipse, the point of the cone passes below the Earth, and for an annular eclipse, the point of the cone passes above the Earth, never touching it.”
 It’s all down to the curvature of Earth.

 Understanding the ‘shadow cone’

-However, hybrid solar eclipses are a bit of both those kinds of solar eclipses.
+Hybrid solar eclipses are a bit of both those kinds of solar eclipses.
 “For a hybrid eclipse the point of the cone passes through the Earth,” says Herald, “For some locations the point is above the Earth’s surface, and the eclipse is seen as annular, and other locations it passes below the surface of the Earth, and the eclipse is seen as total.”
 On Exmouth Peninsula – the only place in Western Australia where the moon’s shadow makes land on April 20, 2023, as well as in Timor Leste and West Papua – observers will witness a total solar eclipse.

 Why is an HSE rare?